Plendil ER (Felodipine)

 Drug Interactions

-Grapefruit interaction: Never take Plendil ER with grapefruit juice as it may increase the medicine’s effects.
+Grapefruit interaction: Avoid grapefruit juice as it can increase the effects of Plendil ER.

 - Other blood pressure medications